Compliance with Tax and Social Regulations

 An individual’s tax obligations will depend principally on :

-• whether the individual is tax resident or not for any tax year – the test is a 183 day series of sub-tests applied tax (calendar) year by tax).
-If you are considered tax resident for any year then you will be liable to tax on worldwide income, ie. earned income as well as e.g. rental income, investment income, etc. and you will be liable to report your foreign assets and where applicable, pay wealth taxes on them in an annual tax return, along with your income.
+- whether the individual is tax resident or not for any tax year – the test is a 183 day series of sub-tests applied tax (calendar) year by tax).
+If you are considered tax resident for any year then you will be liable to tax on worldwide income, i.e. earned income as well as e.g. rental income, investment income, etc. received at any time in that tax year.
+You will also be liable to report your foreign assets and where applicable, pay wealth taxes on them in an annual tax return, along with your income.

 These general rules may be impacted by the terms of one of Italy’s double tax treaties, if applicable.

-Registering as resident with your local municipality (Comune) after the move may be required in order to renew your stay permit.
-Being tax resident for any year may a condition of accessing a special tax regime (see below)
+Registering as resident with your local municipality (Comune) after the move may be required – almost certainly in order to renew your stay permit.
+Being tax resident for any Italian tax year may a condition of accessing a special tax regime (see below).

 How tax is calculated

-income from self employment – e.g. where you are providing your freelance services.
+- income from self employment – e.g. where you are providing services as a freelancer or contractor under a contract for the provision of services.

-The distinction between these two cateogr9is will general depend on the substance of the relationship.
+The distinction between these two categories will generally depend on the substance of the relationship.

 These general rules may be impacted by the terms of one of Italy’s double tax treaties, if applicable.
 You should never simply assume that a double tax treaty will apply in any given circumstances, and the rules need to be carefully checked.